-SEC.
-49. Eligibility. - Only Filipino citizens or corporations sixty percent (60%) of whose equity is owned or controlled by such citizens shall be allowed to conduct development, utilization and processing of mineral resources within the country.
+Sec.
+49. Eligibility. - Only Filipino citizens or corporation's sixty percent (60%) of whose equity is owned or controlled by such citizens shall be allowed to conduct development, utilization and processing of mineral resources within the country.
+Sec.

-SEC.
 50. Identification of mining projects. - With the vote of two-thirds of all the members of the Council, to open areas for mining operations, the Bureau shall prepare the necessary information sheets on the said area for potential investments.
 The Bureau shall call for proposals to develop the mining area based on the Mineral Management Plan.

-SEC.
-51. Pre-screening of mining proposals. - Mining proposals shall be pre-screened by the Bureau according to the National Industrialization Program and Mineral Management Plan upon the submission of interested parties of the following:
+6 Sec.
+51. Pre-screening of mining proposals. - Mining proposals shall be pre-7 screened by the Bureau according to the National Industrialization Program and Mineral 8 Management Plan upon the submission of interested parties of the following:

-- a. demonstration of financial capability; - b. proven social and environmental track record, including those of its officers and directors; - c. clear corporate structure and ownership; - d. proof of physical office and operations of the proponent within the Philippines; - e. identification of potential investors; - f. mining project feasibility; - g. mining operation work plan; - h. proposed operation, mitigation and prevention methods and/or equipment; - i. capacity to process minerals; - j. intent to develop downstream industries; - k. intent to contribute to local community development; and - 1.
-Submission of the Environmental and Social Impact Assessment and Mitigation Plan
+- 9 a) demonstration of financial capability; - b) proven social and environmental track record, including those of its officersand directors; - 12 c) clear corporate structure and ownership; - d) proof of physical office and operations of the proponent within the Philippines; - e) identification of potential investors; - 16 f) mining project feasibility; - 17 g) mining operation work plan; - 18 h) proposed operation, mitigation and prevention methods and/or equipment; - capacity to process minerals; - j) intent to develop downstream industries; - 21 k) intent to contribute to local community development; and - 22 I) Submission of the Environmental and Social Impact Assessment and23 Mitigation Plan